cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 ## vSphere Environment

 * You will require a working vSphere environment.
-The plugin was tested with version 5.5, with updates 1 and 2 installed.
+The plugin was tested with version 5.5, with vSphere patched to update 2 (build 2068190) and vCenter patched to update 2e (build 2646482).

 ## SSH Keys
-* You will need SSH keys generated for both the manager and the application VM's.
-If you are using the default key locations in the inputs, these can be created with the following commands:
+* You will need SSH keys generated for both the manager and linux application VMs.
+If you are using the default key locations in the inputs, these can be created on a linux host with the following commands:

 {{< gsHighlight  bash  >}}
 ssh-keygen -b2048 -N "" -q -f ~/.ssh/cloudify-manager-kp.pem